cmorten/permission-guard/examples/granted-strict/README.md

 # granted-strict

-This example demonstrates using `permission-guard` specifying the following allowed / required permissions:
+This example demonstrates using Permission Guard specifying the following allowed / required permissions:

 - A top-level permission for `env`
 - A scoped permission for `net` scoped to the domain `http://google.com`